Skip to main content

 That is our motivation.

-Together with our cooperation partner ClimatePartner, we want to enable a quick, cost-saving entry into this topic.
-For us, the calculation of the CO 2 footprint, the development of the sustainability strategy as well as the actual preparation of the report and the release of the report by independent third parties represent only a first step.
+Together with our cooperation partner ClimatePartner, we want to enable a quick and cost-effective entry into this area.
+For us, calculating the CO2 footprint , developing the sustainability strategy, and actually preparing and approving the report by independent third parties are just the first steps.

-Our expertise primarily lies in supporting your company in the development and effective implementation of decarbonization plans - including the necessary or possible building, machine and work-related measures.
-A successful decarbonization plan requires minimizing all waste within the company, which can often lead to an improvement in company results.
+Our expertise lies primarily in supporting your company in developing and effectively implementing decarbonization plans – including the necessary or possible measures related to buildings, machinery, and labor.
+A successful decarbonization plan requires minimizing all waste within the company, which can often lead to an improvement in business results.

-Interested and not keen on reading text?
-Just contact me, I'll be happy to help by phone or email.
+Interested but don't feel like reading?
+Just contact me, I'm happy to help by phone or email.

 Till Zöhrer